Herseninstituut/FYD2NWB-BIDS/README.md

 To check whether your NWB file is valid, try to open it and retrieve data.
 Here is an example script for optical physiology: _read_ophys_nwb.mlx_

 You may also like to do the conversion yourself.
 You can test whether it works by running convert2nwb with the sessionid of your choice.

-See [extra requirements](https://github.com/Herseninstituut/NINwb/blob/main/requirements.md).
+##### Basic requirements for NWB conversion;
+1. These routines exploit FYD, so every experiment in your dataset requires a _session.json file tag, to make it findable and machine readable.

+2. Install the Datajoint toolbox for matlab :  In matlab => APPs => Get More APPS => search for Datajoint => ADD Datajoint as Addon.
+3. Get a credentials mfile to access the database (You can get these from Chris van der Togt).

+Using Datajoint makes interacting with a MYSQL database very easy.
+For example, we have a database named 'bids' with a table named 'Channels'.
+Simply displaying it's contents can be done by typing `bids.Channels` in your matlab workspace.
+To get info on the fields in the table, simply type `describe(bids.Channels)`.
+For further usage, see the example scripts.

+*In princple the conversion service will do the actual conversion to nwb files, so you will not need extra software.
+However, if you plan to run the converiosn scripts yourself the following is also required.*

+4. Have a current version of matnwb (https://github.com/NeurodataWithoutBorders/matnwb) available on your Matlab path.
+Also ensure that you have correctly initialized the matnwb library (see the matnwb page for details).

+5. Have the SDK's for whichever data format types you wish to convert from.
+Have them in the same directory as the path for this repo for greatest convenience. e.g., if ~\Github\nin_nwb_converter, then have ~\Github\NPMK)

 ### Converting to BIDS
 The routine to convert a dataset into BIDS involves: